grammyjs/website/site/docs/advanced/transformers.md

 # Bot API Transformers

-Middleware is a function that handles a context object, i.e. incoming data.
+Middleware is a function that handles a context object, i.e.,incoming data.

 grammY also provides you with the inverse.
 A _transformer function_ is a function that handles outgoing data, i.e.